UniversalDependencies/docs/_oge/feat/PunctSide.md

 ---
 layout: feature
-title: 'PunctType'
+title: 'PunctSide'
-shortdef: 'punctuation type'
+shortdef: 'which side of paired punctuation is this?'
 udver: '2'
 ---